 So how is it Atletico have managed to rise to the top of La Liga?

 There are several reasons for this, but I will start by talking about the most evident one.
 And it comes down to one man - Radamel Falcao.
-Read the rest of this entry »
+FULL POST

 I thought FIFA vice-president Jim Boyce was out of line when he compared diving in football with cancer.
 Mostly because I don’t think anything in football should be compared with a deadly disease.
 However, I believe he touched on an important issue because cheating is by far the biggest problem the game needs to fix.